 Anthony Nadler is an associate professor of Media and Communication Studies at Ursinus College.

-His articles have appeared in a variety of scholarly journals including Critical Studies in Media Communication, Journalism, Communication Review, Journalism Studies, and Politics and Culture.
-His writing has also appeared in Wired, n+1, Salon, Columbia Journalism Review, and other popular venues.
-His research and commentary have been highlighted in the Los Angeles Time, The Guardian, Vice, and elsewhere.
+His articles have appeared in a variety of scholarly journals including Critical Studies in Media Communication, Journalism, Communication Review, Journalism Studies, and Journal of Information Policy.
+His writing has also appeared in L.A.
+Review of Books, Wired, n+1, Salon, Columbia Journalism Review, and other popular venues.
+His research and commentary have been highlighted in The New York Times, Los Angeles Times, The Guardian, and elsewhere.

 - B.A., Macalester College